 // declare the stream of our webserver log @access_logs = PARSE( pattern:$[/user/examples/patterns/apache_access.sxp], src:'https://docs.spectx.com/_downloads/access.log' ); // declare the stream from suspected listings @suspected_list = @[/user/uscert-grizzly-steppe.sx] .filter(type = 'IPV4ADDR' // use only ipv4 addresses for now AND description LIKE 'It is recommended that network administrators review traffic%') .select(ipv4); // execute main query: @access_logs .filter(clientIpv4 IN (@suspected_list)) .select(timestamp, clientIpv4, cc(clientIpv4), asn_name(clientIpv4), uri, response, referrer, agent)

-It is worth to mention, that you don’t have to download the published list, SpectX does that for you every time you execute the query.
-So you don’t have to worry about checking for updates, downloadings etc.
+It is worth mentioning that you don’t have to download the published list, SpectX does that for you every time you execute the query.
+So you don’t have to worry about checking for updates, downloads etc.

 STEP 2.
-Examine access logs to identify services affected.
-Ok, let’s see what requests have been made:
+Examine the access logs to identify the services affected.
+Let’s see what kind of requests have been made:

 |2017-06-24 22:47:03||SE||/googleanalytics.js||200||Mozilla/5.0 (Windows NT 6.1; rv:52.0) Gecko/20100101 Firefox/52.0|

 |2017-06-24 22:47:03||SE||/_static/jquery.js||200||Mozilla/5.0 (Windows NT 6.1; rv:52.0) Gecko/20100101 Firefox/52.0|

 |2017-06-24 22:47:04||SE||/_static/websupport.js||200||Mozilla/5.0 (Windows NT 6.1; rv:52.0) Gecko/20100101 Firefox/52.0|